shvenkat-rh/AI-Issue-Triage/README.md

 1. Copy workflows from `cutlery/workflows/` to `.github/workflows/` in your repo
 2. Add `GEMINI_API_KEY` secret in GitHub repository settings
 3. Create `triage.config.json` (example in `cutlery/triage.config.json`)
+4. (Optional) Create "Gemini Analyze" label for selective analysis
-4. Push changes and create a test issue
+5. Push changes and create a test issue

 #### How It Works